MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 The `CoreWebView2Environment`, `CoreWebView2Controller`, and `CoreWebView2` classes (or equivalent interfaces) work together so your app can host a WebView2 browser control and access its browser features.
 These three large classes expose a wide range of APIs that your host app can access to provide many categories of browser-related features for your users.

-*  The `CoreWebView2Environment` class represents a group of WebView2 controls that share the same WebView2 browser process, user data folder, and renderer.
+*  The `CoreWebView2Environment` class represents a group of WebView2 controls that share the same WebView2 browser process, user data folder, and renderer processes.
 From this `CoreWebView2Environment` class, you create pairs of `CoreWebView2Controller` and `CoreWebView2` instances.
 *  The `CoreWebView2Controller` class is responsible for hosting-related functionality such as window focus, visibility, size, and input, where your app hosts the WebView2 control.
 *  The `CoreWebView2` class is for the web-specific parts of the WebView2 control, including networking, navigation, script, and parsing and rendering HTML.